Sixty Years Regio Basiliensis and Crossborder Cooperation

 Regio Basiliensis highlighted this situation at its Conference of Swiss Border Cantons (Konferenz der Schweizer Grenzregionen)on 20 October to mark its 60th anniversary.

 Century-old relations underlie today’s regional cooperation of cantons with these regions in neighbouring countries.
-The conference, with over 230 participants from cantons and guests from Germany, Liechtenstein, Austria, Italy and France, referred to the past 60 years and looked to the future.
+The conference, with over 230 participants from cantons and guests from Germany, Liechtenstein, Austria, Italy, and France, looked back at the past 60 years and forward to the future.

 Cantons